 This LED lamp is a simple lighting project that reuses a three colour LED light and mounts it in a tube to create a colourful projection light that looks great when pointed against a wall.

-Here’s a project still in prototyping stages, but it’s a simple one, and maybe appropriate for this time of year, so I’m sharing it now.
-You can probably do a better job.
+Here’s a project still in prototyping stages, but it’s a simple one, and you can probably do a better job.

 A tarp – being essentially a rectangle of fabric with tie out points – is probably one of the simplest outdoor MYOG (Make Your Own Gear) projects you can attempt.
 But not all tarps are created equal, so here’s my version.